Andrewsper/CS431ObstacleAvoidanceRobot/README.md

 scan will be displayed in a Pygame window and the built-in turtlebot camera will be shown in a OpenCV window.

-4. There is one Condition sync primitive that protects the LiDAR scan ranges array and signals the control loop when to calculate the next decision to be published to
+4. There is one Condition synchronization primitive that protects the LiDAR scan ranges array and signals the control loop when to calculate the next decision to be published to
 /cmd_vel.
 The synchronization primitive also signals the pygame thread to update the LiDAR scan display.
-Next, there is a lock primitive that protects the OpenCV camera display due to the multithreaded nature of this application.
+Next, there is a second lock-based synchronization primitive that protects the OpenCV camera display due to the multithreaded nature of this application.

-5. See Pseudocode and diagrams
+5. See diagram in ```Diagram.pdf```.
+The robot first looks to see if it will collide with an obstacle.
+If so, it will see if avoid_obstacle has already made a decision and told the robot to move either left or right.
+If a decision has not yet been made, it will make a new decision based on objects located between -90 and 90 degrees.
+If no obstacle is detected, the robot will continue to move forward at a velocity of 0.2m/s.
+Pygame is used to display the Laser Scan Data and let the user know if an obstacle is detected.
+The OpenCV window is used to display the data from the built-in camera.

-6. The robot is able to avoid getting stuck in a corner based on the specified buffer that considers the geometry of the robot and the requested collision distance.
+6. The robot is able to avoid getting stuck in a corner based on the specified buffer that considers the geometry of the robot and the specified collision distance.
+If the robot does end up in a corner, it will make a decision based on obstacles located between -90 and 90 degrees and pick the direction with the least amount of interference.